 This wasn’t just in the Netherlands.
 Also in Belgium, Germany, Austria and Italy I was overwhelmed by all the bizarre, beautiful and meaningful encounters.
 People invited me in, told me their story, shared food, bought me a coffee or simply enjoyed spending time together.
 I tend to believe that giving and sharing is something that we, human beings, do naturally.
 It’s in us.
 It gives us pleasure and leads to connectedness.
 Happiness.

-I still sometimes feel a bit awkward by all the generosity.
-It feels like I should give something in return.
+I have to admit that I still sometimes feel a bit awkward by all the generosity.
+Somehow it feels like I should give something in return.
 Over and over again, I have to remind myself that being there, being present, sit, listen, share and spend time together is much more important than all the other stuff I could give.
 I allow them to give and I let them be part of my journey.
 I feel so unbelievably thankful and grateful – actually, I don’t know the difference – that no money or words could ever be able to express what I feel.
 The fact that I experienced this in the Netherlands just like I did in the Balkans means a lot to me.
 And it taught me something new.

-The hiking is not a goal, but more a tool.
+I’ve always said that the hiking is not a goal, but more like a tool.
 A way of living.
 This journey, it’s not a break or a sabbatical.
 It’s how I live my life.
 It ís my life.
 A slow and wonderful life.

 Deep down I know I don’t want to go back home.
 I know that this is how I feel best.
 How I feel happiest.
 The “how’s”, “yeah-buts…” and “what if’s…” are fears for the future.
 In fact, those are the fears that might hold me back.
 Fears that make me unhappy.
 I acknowledge them, face them and try to work my way out of them.
 Because really, what is the worst thing that can happen?